nleaf/nleaf.github.io/security-and-compliance.md

     description: Expedient can assist clients with the Payment Card Industry (PCI) Security Standards Council (DSS) compliance process by providing various types of documentation.
+  - align-left: true
+    icon: ''
+    background: ''
+    headline: General Data Protection Regulation (GDPR)
+    description: Expedient is prepared to support current and prospective clients with GDPR compliance needs via a Data Protection Agreement (DPA) that can be executed as an addendum to a Master Services Agreement (MSA).
 - template: callout
   block: callout
   link: contact.md